pythonpanda2/CL_MISTRAL7B_REACT/README.md

 ## How to cite ?
 If you are using our workflow  in your research, please cite us as
 ```
+@article{lan2023elephant,
+  title={LifeLong Learning for Large Language Models in Predicting Chemical Reaction Yields.},
+  author={Sivaraman, Ganesh and Jackson, Nicholas, and Raghavan, Krishnan},
+  journal={ChemRxiv.},
+  doi={10.26434/chemrxiv-2025-xtvpc},
+  year={2025}
+}
-Sivaraman G, Jackson N, Raghavan K. LifeLong Learning for Large Language Models in Predicting Chemical Reaction Yields.
-ChemRxiv.
-2025; doi:10.26434/chemrxiv-2025-xtvpc This content is a preprint and has not been peer-reviewed.
+This content is a preprint and has not been peer-reviewed.
 ```